doenerium6969/doenerium-fixed/README.md

 >
 > Ultra Obfuscation (use https://obfuscator.io)
 >
-> Anti-Debug / Anti-VM / Blue Screen if detect
+> Disable UAC / Anti-Debug / Anti-VM / Blue Screen if detect
 >
 > No Traces and silent
 >